Job programmes for over-50s

 The Local Employment Intermediary Service (LEMIS) helps unemployed people overcome those issues that may be preventing them from finding and keeping a job.

 The service is provided by community employment organisations in Belfast, Londonderry, Strabane, Newry and Mourne, Moyle and Cookstown council areas.

 Bridge to Employment

 Bridge to Employment (Bridge) is a pre-employment training programme that helps people aged 18 and over find a job if they are unemployed - whatever their work experience.

 For careers information, advice and guidance to help you make informed choices about your future career path you can contact a careers adviser.
 Professionally qualified careers advisers are based in Careers Resource Centres, Jobs and Benefits Offices and JobCentres throughout Northern Ireland.

-Jobs & Benefits office/JobCentre
+Jobs and Benefits office/JobCentre

 Find a job now

-The Department for Employment and Learning's (DEL) JobCentreOnline website lets you look for jobs available throughout Northern Ireland. and the Careers Service website offers careers information to help you decide your career path
+The Department for Employment and Learning's (DEL) JobCentreOnline website lets you look for jobs available throughout Northern Ireland. and the Careers Service website offers careers information to help you decide your career path.

 Starting your own business